 There are different ways in which customer feedback can drive business decisions.
 Listening to your customers can shed some light on existing features that require improvement (and new features that you can add to your roadmap), for example.
 Also, you can leverage customer feedback to redesign your marketing strategy.
-You might want to target more customers, implement strategies to retain customers at risk of churn or invest in more training for your customer support representatives.
+You might want to target more customers, detect customers at risk of churn, or invest in more training for your customer support representatives

 Addressing your customers’ feedback is also a great way of building trust and loyalty.
 There are several ways you can finalize interactions, from sending personalized emails to your customers, to publishing a report explaining how you implemented their feedback.

 And, you should always follow-up with customers that have raised complaints or had an issue they needed to solve, as well as dissatisfied clients at risk of churn.
 Of course, you should respond to these clients as quickly as possible, and proactively reach out to disgruntled customers.